shitchell/defbench/README.md

 1. value passed in to `Test.run()` or `benchmark.run()`
 2. value passed to `__init__()` (or `Test()`) during initialization
 3. (for name only) function name if neither above provided
-4. default value (if the function somehow doesn't have a name, "<function>" is used, but i've never seen this be the case and don't know if it's even possible, but it's there just in case)
+4. default value (if the function somehow doesn't have a name, "&lt;function>" is used, but i've never seen this be the case and don't know if it's even possible, but it's there just in case)

 ## history
 there's a history object at the module level (`benchmark.history`) that contains a history of every `TestRun` object generated through `benchmark.Test.run()` and `benchmark.run()`.